 Close-Off Hiding Places

 Skunks like to make their home under decks, porches, and sheds, so use rocks, fencing, or plywood to eliminate entry points.
 Keep shed and barn doors closed at all times, and remove wood piles and hollowed-out logs.
 If you find abandoned burrows, fill them with gravel or cover them with wire mesh or fencing.

 Skunks are nocturnal and do not like light or noise, so consider installing solar lighting that remains on throughout the night, or motion sensor lights.
 Motion-activated sprinklers are also helpful in deterring skunks, and, if you don’t have neighbors close by, you may opt to play music in your yard at night.

 Use Natural Skunk Repellants

 Skunks do not like ammonia, so you may want to strategically place rags soaked in ammonia under your deck or porch.
-Citrus peels, pepper spray and both dog and fox urine will also deter skunks.
-Scatted the peels or urine around the perimeter of your yard and use the pepper spray on trees and other areas where you’ve seen skunks.
+Citrus peels, pepper spray, and both dog and fox urine will also deter skunks.
+Scatter the peels or urine around the perimeter of your yard and use the pepper spray on trees and other areas where you’ve seen skunks.

 Removing Skunks from Your Property